Zeng Laishun: Return to the United States

 Zeng himself reconnected with his former teachers, writing to Ira Tracy, Joseph Travelli, and Edward North.
 He took his son Willie to visit Hamilton College, where Zeng was awarded an honorary Master of Arts degree.
-Writing that he sensed American curiosity for the "very novelty of a Chinaman" touring the country, he began giving lectures—both free and for payment—across the northeastern states.
+Writing that he sensed American curiosity about the "very novelty of a Chinaman" touring the country, he began giving lectures—both free and for payment—across the northeastern states.
 He lectured on a variety of topics, including Chinese social customs, writing, education, art, and tea culture.
 One of his most frequent subjects was the opium trade, where he rallied against British support of the trade and encouraged American audiences to help "deliver a nation from the poison that sweeps them by millions to destruction".
 Zeng also gave sermons to church audiences and Sunday schools, predicting that Christianity would be increasingly persecuted in China before eventually rising to power.

 Zeng continued in employment as the mission's interpreter but, as he did not live near Chen and Yung, he rarely performed this duty.
 Although ostensibly subordinate to the other two ministers, he was referred to by local press and dignitaries as the "Chinese Commissioner of Education".
 He managed the succeeding groups of students and filled in for Yung during his temporary return to China in 1873.
 Zeng occasionally traveled across Connecticut and Massachusetts to check in with the students.
 He frequently visited North Adams, Massachusetts, with his sons, where he may have met with the community of Chinese workers at the Sampson Shoe Factory.
 Alongside his family in March 1873, Zeng attended the second inauguration of Ulysses S. Grant in Washington, D.C., wearing his official uniform.
 He was introduced to Grant at a White House reception, where Zeng gave him well-wishes on behalf of the Chinese government and hoped for future Sino–American relations to be "as pacific as the ocean which rolls between them."
 It is unknown why Zeng attended the inauguration in lieu of his superiors Chen and Yung.